 Understanding the needs of the learners we have structured our learning material and induction programmes to lead the fresh learners through the threshold of higher education, and lead them through the course of the programme and the final evaluation.

-(d) Appropriateness of programme to be conducted in Open and Distance Learning mode to acquire specific skills and competence:
+(d) Appropriateness of programme to be conducted in Open and Distance Learning mode to acquire specific skills and competence

-B.Sc.
-Computer Science programme will ensure the following skills and competences in the learners.
+The BA Sociology programme will see to ensure the following skills and competences in the learners.